 Matúa is one of the most used training hills because it is the nearest to Santo Domingo.

-Maximum XC distance registered: 26 km
+Maximum XC distance registered: 36 km (done only once!)

 Azua

-Launching Spot Altitude AGL [m]: 90
+Launch Altitude AGL [m]: 90

 Conditions and flight: